pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 ### Automatic uploads to Pupil Cloud

 Your purchase of Pupil Invisible includes a free membership to [Pupil Cloud](/cloud).
 Pupil Cloud enables you to privately and securely upload your recordings from your Companion Device to cloud storage.
-The usage of this feature is **optional**.
+The usage of this feature is **optional***.
 You can turn this feature on/off during setup, or at any later time in the app settings.
 Learn more about [Pupil Cloud](/cloud).

+*200Hz gaze data is provided in Pupil Cloud.
+On the Companion Device, gaze data is available at 66Hz in real-time
 <v-divider></v-divider>

 ## OnePlus 6 Companion Device Setup